FiniteStateInc/third-party-upload/README.md

           ref: ${{ github.event.pull_request.head.ref }}

       # - name: (Potentially) Generate SBOM
-      # Uncomment previous line and Put here the build steps (which likely already exist) based on the project
+      # Uncomment the previous line and add the steps to conduct your third-party scan (which likely already exist) based on the project

-      - name: Upload binary generated file
+      - name: Upload third-party scan
         uses: actions/upload-artifact@v3
         with:
-          name: binary-artifact
+          name: third-party-artifact
-          path: # Put here the path to your binary file generated in the previous step
+          path: # The path to the scan results generated in the previous step

-      - name: Get commit hash to use as version # optional step to auto tag the version
+      - name: Get commit hash to use as version # Optional step to auto tag the version
         id: commit_hash
         run: |
           echo "COMMIT_HASH=$(git rev-parse --short HEAD)" >> $GITHUB_ENV